-Why study in Europe?
+Why Study in Europe?

 Studying in Europe provides an unbeatable opportunity to experience a new culture whilst learning.
 In addition, studying abroad is a way to practice a foreign language both inside and outside the classroom.

 Many American students choose European countries thanks to the high-quality educational offering.
-Whether attending university or looking for a short course to learn a new skill, students will find a suitable programme for them.
+Whether attending university or looking for a short course to learn a new skill, students will find a suitable program for them.